OmerFarukTutkun/Devre/README.md

 The inputs are king-bucketed piece-square features over 12 mirrored buckets, plus 4560 pawn-pair features.
 Each accumulator is combined pairwise into 512 activations, and the output head is picked from 8 material buckets.

-The net is trained using the [bullet](https://github.com/JWinslow23/bullet) trainer on self-generated training data available at [DevreChess/Datagen](https://huggingface.co/datasets/DevreChess/Datagen/tree/main).
+The net is trained using the [bullet](https://github.com/JWinslow23/bullet) trainer on self-generated training data.

 ## Compiling